ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Right-to-left User Interfaces.rst

 .. rubric:: Layout Mirroring
    :name: layout-mirroring

-The attached property
+The attached property :ref:`LayoutMirroring <sdk_qtquick_layoutmirroring>`
-`LayoutMirroring </sdk/apps/qml/QtQuick/LayoutMirroring/>`__ is provided as a convenience for easily implementing right-to-left support for existing left-to-right Qt Quick applications.
-It mirrors the behavior of `Item anchors </sdk/apps/qml/QtQuick/qtquick-positioning-anchors#anchor-layout>`__, the layout direction of
+is provided as a convenience for easily implementing right-to-left support for existing left-to-right Qt Quick applications.
+It mirrors the behavior of `Item anchors </sdk/apps/qml/QtQuick/qtquick-positioning-anchors/#anchor-layout>`_ , the layout direction of
-`positioners </sdk/apps/qml/QtQuick/qtquick-positioning-layouts/>`__ and
+`positioners </sdk/apps/qml/QtQuick/qtquick-positioning-layouts/>`_  and
 `model
-views </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-modelview/>`__, and
+views </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-modelview/>`_ , and
 the explicit text alignment of QML text types.

-You can enable layout mirroring for a particular
+You can enable layout mirroring for a particular :ref:`Item <sdk_qtquick_item>`:
-`Item </sdk/apps/qml/QtQuick/Item/>`__:

 .. code:: qml